 In recent years, the demand for additional onboard venues offering included food has increased and the cruise lines have listened.
 You can now find a wide variety of extra options that are free, including pizza and burger stations, small cafés with a full menu and waiter service, sandwich and light snack options and even ice cream parlours.

-Cruise Critic weighs up what's on offer from P&O Cruises, Princess Cruises, Royal Caribbean International and Celebrity Cruises to help you decide.
+Cruise Critic weighs up what's on offer from four UK or seasonally UK-based lines -- P&O Cruises, Princess Cruises, Royal Caribbean International and Celebrity Cruises -- to help you decide.

 What's on Offer?